hpc2n/linux-command-line-101/docs/modify.md

 - **mkdir DIR**: Create a directory DIR
     - **mkdir -p DIR/SUBDIR**: create a directory DIR with the subdirectory SUBDIR
 - **rm -r DIR**: Remove a directory DIR.
 The flag "-r" means recursively
     - You can also add "-f".
-This means do so without asking for each file and subdirectory.
-Useful, but dangerous.
-Be careful!
+This means ignore nonexistent files and arguments, and never prompt.
+    - You can add the option "-i".
+This means it will prompt before every removal.

-!!! note "Examples"
+!!! note "Examples, creating and removing directories"

     Create a directory called ``mynewdir``